Introduction

 Database Sharing Issues

 If it is a single User database (or given Exclusive Access to a single User on Network) then the above method works fine and will have no issues.
 But, it is different when the database is shared on a Network.
-Even though different instance of the Main Form is used by individual User, on different Machines, they are sharing the same Table to set different search criteria at the same time and likely to clash each other when the Main Form is refreshed and the temp_param table record is updated and end up with unexpected result.
+Even though different instances of the Main Form are used by individual Users, on different Machines, they are sharing the same Table to set different search criteria at the same time.
+These are likely to clash with each other when the Main Form is refreshed and the temp_param table record is updated.
+This can end up with an unexpected result for both users.

 A Workaround Method

-This method also has some minor side effects.
-When the User opens the Main Form it will be empty till they Select some values from the unbound Combo-Boxes.
-This we can rectify to certain extend by creating two Custom Properties on the Main Form.
-Save the last used value from the Combo-Box controls into these custom properties when the Form closes and restore them back when the Form opens again.
+This method also has some, not so serious, side effects.
+When the User opens the Main Form it will be empty till they select some values from the unbound Combo-Boxes.
+We can rectify this to a certain extent by creating two Custom Properties on the Main Form.
+Save the last used value from the Combo-Box controls, into these custom properties when the Form closes and restore them back when the Form opens again.

-Why I said 'to certain extend' because if several Users are sharing the Main Form then the Custom Property values are saved by each User of the Main Form (when he/she closes their instance of the Form) and will retain only the value saved last.
+Why, I said to a certain extent, because if several Users are sharing the Main Form then the Custom Property values are saved by each User in the Main Form (when he/she closes their instance of the Form) and will retain only the value saved last.
 But all the Users who open the Main form next time will be presented with the records related to the Custom Property Values saved last.
 But this is not a big issue because most probably next time when they open the Form they may require records for different criteria and can change it too.

 Creating Custom Properties on Form

-To implement this method, first we must create the Custom Properties: prpCity and prpTitle on the Main Form and save some initial values into them.
+To implement this method, first, we must create the Custom Properties: prpCity and prpTitle on the Main Form and save some initial values into them.
 We can do this only with VBA Code.
-Sample Code is given below:
+The Sample Code is given below:

 Public Function CustomProperty() Dim db As DAO.Database, doc As Document, prp As Property Set db = CurrentDb Set doc = db.Containers("Forms").Documents("Main") 'creates the Custom Property with Name, data type and initial value Set prp = doc.CreateProperty("prpCity", dbText, "London") 'add the new Custom Property to the Properties collection of the Form Main 'NB: This will not appear in the Property Sheet of the Form doc.Properties.Append prp Set prp = doc.CreateProperty("prpTitle", dbText, "Manager") doc.Properties.Append prp doc.Properties.Refresh End Function

-If you attempt to run the Code a second time it will show Errors indicating that the Custom Properties with the given name are already present on the Form.
+If you attempt to run the Code a second time it will show Errors indicating that the Custom Properties with the given name are already present in the Form.

 Saving Combo Box Value into Custom Property